janessaref/reverse-code/README.md

 In this file, this is where we list out our database information used in the development phase where we can run and test our application and its functionality so we set our SQL Workbech details such as username, password, the name of our database, the host and the dialect set as mysql.
 And in the production is where we set the details ready for deploying our application which is dependent on whether we launch on certain websites so if the user would like to deploy onto heroku the key value pair would be set as the following: "use_env_variable": "JAWSDB_URL", "dialect": "mysql".

+### passport.js

+In this file, it requires the dependencies passport and passport-local as well as requires the database in the models.
+Using the local strategy is telling passport, to use certain strategies such as username/email and password.
+And in thi file is where the user inputs in the required fields and then it runs the function that looks for the user's credentials in the database.
+If the values don't exist then the user recieves a response or a message for incorrect inputs otherwise, if the login credentials are exisiting in the database then the user will be redirected to the members route.

 ## Author